cryscan/web-rwkv/README.md

 You may download the official RWKV World series models from [HuggingFace](https://huggingface.co/BlinkDL/rwkv-4-world), and convert them via the provided [`convert_safetensors.py`](convert_safetensors.py).

 An already-converted 0.4B model can be found under [`assets/models`](assets/models/RWKV-4-World-0.4B-v1-20230529-ctx4096.st).

+## Troubleshoot
+- "thread 'main' panicked at 'called `Result::unwrap()` on an `Err` value: HeaderTooLarge'"

+  Your model is broken, mainly because you cloned the repo but did not set up git-lfs.Please download the model manually and overwrite that one in `assets/models`.

+- "thread 'main' panicked at 'wgpu error: Validation Error"

+  It's most likely that you are using the D3D backend.
+  Please use Vulkan backend instead.

 ## Credits
 - Tokenizer is implemented by [@koute](https://github.com/koute/rwkv_tokenizer).